coderefinery/git-intro/_episodes/02-basics.md

 ## Tracking a guacamole recipe with Git

-We will learn how to create a Git repository, how to track changes, and we will also learn how to create a delicious guacamole.
+We will learn how to initialize a Git repository, how to track changes, and how to make delicious guacamole!

 This example is inspired by [Byron Smith](http://blog.byronjsmith.com), for original reference, see [this thread](http://lists.software-carpentry.org/pipermail/discuss/2016-May/004529.html).
 The motivation for taking a cooking recipe instead of a program is that everybody can relate to cooking but not everybody may be able to relate to a program written in e.g. Python or another language.

-Let us start!
+Let us start.
 One of the basic principles of Git is that it is **easy to create repositories**:

 ```shell